tzeikob/replica/README.md

 ## What is the Replica?

-Replica is just a MongoDB Server docker image made for trivial and development purposes only, it's purpose is to speed your workflow up and save you from the hassle of installing and setting up a server at your own.
-Each container you create from this image will be a clean single node MongoDB server.
+Replica is just a docker image running a MongoDB Server ready for you to setup replica set clusters, for trivial and development purposes only.
+It's purpose is to speed your workflow up and save you from the hassle of installing and setting it up from scratch.
+Each container is capable of running as a `mongod` daemon in `standalone` mode, in `config` mode or in `router` mode in the case of a sharded cluster.

 ## How to use this image

-### Start a single node server
+### Start a standalone server

-Starting a single node server is simple:
+Starting a standalone server is simple:

 ```
 mkdir -p any-name